xjix/relax/README.md

 code that looks synchronous. functions like `Array.prototype.map()` are very useful, but operating over large collections will always block. `async-utils` rethinks a full range of useful tools to work *with* the event loop rather than against it.

+contributors welcome! please [email a patch or pull request](https://git-send-email.io/) to a maintainer and we'll get your changes merged as quickly as possible.

 ## Modules